-A stable and accurate 1.0 V voltage reference is built into the AD9253.
-VREF can be configured using either the internal 1.0 V reference or an externally applied 1.0 V reference voltage.
+A stable and accurate voltage reference is built into the AD9653.
+VREF can be configured using either the internal 1.0 V reference, an externally applied 1.0 V to 1.3 V reference voltage, or using an external resistor divider applied to the internal reference to produce a reference voltage of the user's choice.
 The various reference modes are summarized in the Internal Reference Connection section and the External Reference Operation section.
-The VREF pin should be externally decoupled to ground with a low ESR, 1.0 μF capacitor in parallel with a low ESR, 0.1 μF ceramic capacitor.
+The VREF pin should be externally bypassed to ground with a low ESR, 1.0 μF capacitor in parallel with a low ESR, 0.1 μF ceramic capacitor.